 Backup Power: Consider a Home Generator

-A GE home generator, when installed safely and correctly by an authorized GE Generator Dealer, can help protect your property during severe weather like a hurricane.
+A Briggs home generator, when installed safely and correctly by an authorized Briggs Dealer, can help protect your property during severe weather like a hurricane.
 Standby generators keep crucial appliances like flood-preventing sump-pumps and food- and medication-saving refrigerators running even in cases of power loss.